 Kyriba touts a recent enhancement providing general ledger reconciliation.
 "Most systems offer general ledger mapping; what we do is take this a step further, sitting between the bank and the ledger," says Scott Montigellio, vice president of business development at San Diego-based Kyriba Corp.
 "Our system takes a feed back from the ledger that ties into the bank actuals on a daily basis.
 This way the month-end closing is just another day."

 While such bells and whistles are loud and clear, many treasurers apparently don't hear them, according to former EDS Corp.
 Assistant Treasurer David O'Brien, who previously was the director of treasurer operations at Fidelity Investments.
 These days, O'Brien is a consultant (he heads boutique firm Enlightening Enterprises in Dallas) specializing in treasury management.
-"There are plenty of very good TMS vendors out there, several of which have made substantial strides in the last few years to improve the quality of their products and their delivery methodology," O'Brien asserts.
+"There are plenty of very good treasury management system vendors out there, several of which have made substantial strides in the last few years to improve the quality of their products and their delivery methodology," O'Brien asserts.
 "The problem is not the vendors or the systems needing more functionality.
 The problem is users.
 Many treasury operations just don't understand what the technology is or how to use it to its fullest.
-Consequently, TMS is underutilized."
+Consequently, treasury management software is underutilized."

 He blames the situation, in part, on hidebound treasury processes--the tried-and-true procedures that people are comfortable with.
 "Many treasurers will continue to keep all their fixed debt on a spreadsheet off to a side, and others will do the same with their cash forecasting," O'Brien says.
-"Even though they can do this in the TMS, they don't."
+"Even though they can do this in the treasury management system, they don't."

 His advice is for treasurers to take a very formal look internally at all their processes.
 "They need to ask, 'Is this the best way to do my job?'" he says.
 "In many cases they will learn the answer is 'no.' Many processes can be automated and already are.
-The TMS is there to be used."
+The treasury management system is there to be used."

 Down the line, the old ways of doing things gradually will give into the new.
 "The tools exist, the platforms are getting better and the deficiencies are being worked out," says Rogus from Corning.
 "There will never be one tool to fit everybody, but it's getting closer."